 Don’t leave it too late

 Far too often professional help is considered as a last resort.
 Couples often hope that things will eventually get better on their own, or attribute the relationship problems to external factors such as work stress, or mistakenly believe that every couple has problems like this and they just need to accept how things are.
-Beliefs such as these can mean that professional help is dismissed or delayed.
-However, marriage counselling is much more effective and helpful if you both choose it sooner rather than later.
+Beliefs such as these can mean that professional help is dismissed or delayed which, subsequently, can make separation or divorce increasingly likely.
+Marriage counselling is much more effective and helpful if you both choose it sooner rather than later.

 Counselling need not be about simply trying to save a broken relationship – it can also be about improving an “OK” relationship.
 A counsellor can help you develop some useful skills for dealing with conflict as well as increase your understanding of how you and your partner relate to each other so that you can build your relationship into something that makes you happy, rather than just something that you tolerate.